Principles of Exercise Programming (EXSS5058)

 UNIT OF STUDY

-The aim of this unit is to provide a critical examination of exercise testing and programming, with a focus on the safe and effective implementation of testing and training for apparently healthy people.
+This unit provides a critical examination of exercise testing and programming, with a focus on the safe and effective implementation of testing and training for apparently healthy people.
 The scientific evidence for dosages of aerobic and resistance exercise required for health and fitness outcomes will be critically reviewed.
-Other aspects of exercise programming such as flexibility, warm-up and instruction will also be covered in this unit.
-How physical activity testing and prescription may be deployed in the prevention of cardiovascular risk will also be examined, including the roles of structured exercise versus physical activity.
-Adoption and adherence to lifestyle change will be discussed along with strategies based in behavioural theory that enhance participation and reduce drop-out to exercise programs.
+Other aspects of exercise programming such as flexibility, warm-up and instruction, and the implementation of musculoskeletal assessment will be covered.
+How physical activity assessment and prescription may be deployed in the prevention of cardiovascular risk will also be examined, including the roles of structured exercise versus physical activity.
 Through the use of lectures and case studies, students will integrate the physiological components and logistical aspects of exercise performance to devise individualised exercise test batteries and deploy exercise prescriptions for healthy individuals.
-Students will be able to apply practical skills learnt in this unit towards their placement in Professional Practice.
+Students will be able to apply practical skills developed in this unit towards their placement in Professional Practice.

 Our courses that offer this unit of study

 2-hrs lecture/week, 2-hr practical/week for 7 weeks

 Practical skills assessment (25%), written exercise management plan and oral defence (35%), and end semester exam (40%)

 Thompson, W.R.
 (Ed.).
 ACSMs Guidelines for Exercise Testing and Prescription.
 Lippincott Williams and Wilkins, Philadelphia.

 EXSS5029 and EXSS5059